avarga/tkpath/doc/README.txt

     set image [$token copy [image create photo]]
     See Tk_PhotoPutBlock for how it affects the existing image.

+    The boolean variable ::tkpath::nopremultiplyalpha controls how the copy action handles surfaces with the alpha component premultiplied.
+If 1 the copy process correctly handles any format with premultiplied alpha.
+This gets the highest quality for antialiasing and correct results for partial transparency.
+It is also slower.
+If 0 the alpha values are not remultiplied and the result is wrong for transparent regions, and gives poor antialiasing effects.
+But it is faster.
+The default is 1.

     $token create type coords ?options?

     draws the item of type to the surface.
 All item types and the corresponding